Celeste-AI/Celeste-AI/faq.md

 Sadly this will cost me atleast 1k-2k$ USD at minimum, and I can't afford to spend more right now.
 (Already spent about 3k).
 If you do like this project please do consider even donating 5$ as each dollar helps a ton in getting the final pieces of hardware.

-## How does celeste move around?
-Currently celeste is piloted by OPERATOR, in future I plan to make attempts at full automation, just other stuff being worked on is higher priority.

 ## What coding language is Celeste programmed in?
 Python